project-akri/akri-docs/docs/development/development.md

 Guidance:

-+ `snake_case` names
+- `snake_case` names
-+ (widely understood) initializations|acronyms are preferred
+- (widely understood) initializations|acronyms are preferred

-### Akri Brokers
+### Akri Samples Brokers

-Various Brokers have been developed: `onvif-video-broker`, `opcua-monitoring-broker`, `udev-video-broker`
+Various samples Brokers have been developed: `onvif-video-broker`, `opcua-monitoring-broker`, `udev-video-broker`

 Guidance:

-+ Broker names should reflect Discovery Handler (Protocol) names and be suffixed `-broker`
+- Broker names should reflect Discovery Handler (Protocol) names and be suffixed `-broker`
-+ Use Programming language-specific naming conventions when developing Brokers in non-Rust languages
+- Use Programming language-specific naming conventions when developing Brokers in non-Rust languages

 > **NOTE** Even though the initialization of [ONVIF](https://en.wikipedia.org/wiki/ONVIF) includes "Video", the specification is broader than video and the broker name adds specificity by including the word (`onvif-video-broker`) in order to effectively describe its functionality.